Top 5 Styrofoam Alternatives (Advantages & Disadvantages)

 If you are not sure about how new bans and regulations may affect the product you buy for your business or would like to learn more about how to make the transition away from foam, let an EBP specialist help.

-EBP has a wide variety of containers to meet your facility’s needs, budget, and demands.
+EBP and other Imperial Dade locations have a wide variety of containers to meet your facility’s needs, budget, and demands, whether you're located in the United States, Puerto Rico, or the Caribbean.

 To help you better compare some of the replacement products for foam we put together a quick reference guide.